What the hell is Agility: Do you know how to explain it without hesitations?

 Every training method that helps us to move a little bit faster is worthy of our time.
 If leg power helps us to attack 0.5 seconds faster, we must train our leg power.

-Science is just opening our eyes for the importance of open-task training for the development of our fighting skills.
+Science is just opening our eyes to the importance of open-task training for the development of our fighting skills.

 You all know Dojos where 90% of the time the training is based on pre-determined exercises.